rattletat/yt-scraper/README.md

 The former is used to query the YouTube API, whereas the latter is used to configure the default configuration.

 The search command starts a video search from one or multiple given starting points.
-These could be multiple videos orginating from a search (using *term*) or a provided list of video ids (using *input*), or just one root video (using *id* or *url*).
+These could be multiple videos orginating from a search (using *term*), or a provided list of video ids (using *input*), or just one root video (using *id* or *url*).

-For example the following command will return the first video when one searches for `cat`.
+For example, the following command will return the first video when one searches for `cat`.

 ```sh
 $ yt-scraper search term 'cat'